ballerina-platform/module-ballerina-file/README.md

 The File library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina
 </a> language.

-This package contains functions to perform file system based operations such as create, delete, rename the file/directory, and retrieve metadata of the file.
+This package provides APIs which perform file, file path, and directory operations and a `Directory Listener` which is used to listen a directory in the local file system.

-For more information go to [The File Module](https://ballerina.io/learn/api-docs/ballerina/file/).
+For more information go to [The File Module](https://docs.central.ballerina.io/ballerina/file/latest).

-For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/file.html).
+For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).

 ## Issues and Projects